- Census information

 - Marriage Indexes

 - Parish Registers

-Research into family history has grown more and more popular in recent years and Grimsby Reference and Local History Library offers a wide range of resources to help people get started with or further their research.
+Research into family history has grown more and more popular in recent years and Grimsby Local History Library offers a wide range of resources to help people get started with or further their research.

 Census enumerators' returns are the only publicly available source of information on each individual within a community.
 The census has been conducted every ten years since 1801 (except for 1941).
 The results of each census are published by The Stationery Office in the form of detailed statistics.
 After one hundred years the forms themselves are made publicly available.
 The early census returns contain very basic information but more details were included from 1841 onwards including occupations of the householders, ages and place of birth.

 Census information is particularly useful to people involved in family history research or the history of their house or street.

 Census surname indexes have been compiled for most of the areas in the Grimsby and Cleethorpes district.

 Lincs Inspire Library Service subscribes to www.ancestrylibrary.com You can use this site free of charge at any Lincs Inspire Library in Grimsby, Cleethorpes, Immingham and Waltham to access the 1841 – 1911 census returns for England and Wales.
 You can also use your own device to access www.ancestrylibrary.com whilst connected to Lincs Inspire Libraries WiFi.

 Directories are printed lists of local traders and businesses.
 They often include private individuals too.
 In addition to the listings they often include information on the history and economy of local towns and villages.
 County Directories are generally arranged in alphabetical order by town and village.
 Not every resident is normally included.
 They concentrate on employers and self-employed.

 The earliest Lincolnshire directory held in Grimsby Local History Library was produced in 1826.
 The town directories for Grimsby and Cleethorpes were first produced in 1852 and were published on a regular basis until 1975.